smatechnologies/opcon-basic-training/docs/Unit 3 Exercise 6.md

 14. Click the Job drop-down list.
 What do you see?

 :::info
 Only 3 Windows Jobs.
 Why?
-Because the role associated with this user has access only to Jobs assigned to the TrainingDept.Windows Machines.
+Because the role associated with this user has access only to Jobs assigned to the TrainingDept Windows Machines.
 :::

 15. Select a Windows Job.
 What is the User ID associated with this Job?